Jorstors/PageSense/README.md

 1. **User Authentication** - Users sign up or log in to access the platform
 2. **URL Submission** - User enters a website URL to audit from their dashboard
 3. **AI Analysis** - OpenAI analyzes the landing page for conversion optimization opportunities
-4. **Report Generation** - The system generates a detailed HTML report
+4. **Report Generation** - The system generates a detailed PDF report
+5. **Email & Download Options** - Reports are sent via email and available for optional download
-5. **Dashboard Access** - Users can view all their audits in their personal dashboard
+6. **Dashboard Access** - Users can view all their audits in their personal dashboard
-6. **Historical Data** - Previous audits are stored and can be accessed at any time
+7. **Historical Data** - Previous audits are stored and can be accessed at any time

 ## 🔍 Key Features